-Ideally, a week’s required to feel the pulse of Copenhagen.
+Ideally, a week’s required to feel the pulse of Copenhagen, Denmark.
 However, you can explore the best of Copenhagen in 3 days if you plan well!
 Here’s an ultimate city guide to spending 3 days in Copenhagen with family.
-Keep reading to discover delish, outdoorsy and fun things to do in Copenhagen with kids.
+Keep reading to discover delish, outdoorsy, and fun things to do in Copenhagen with kids.

 FYI – This is a long and exhaustive post but helpful if you are planning a trip to Copenhagen so pour yourself a nice cup of coffee and read on.

 This post may contain affiliate links.
 If you use them, they cost you nothing extra, we make a small commission.
 Please read the Disclaimer for more details.

 3 Days in Copenhagen – An Ultimate Copenhagen Itinerary